siddharth200211/FER-/README.md

 Custom Dataset: Includes a custom dataset meticulously curated to encompass diverse facial expressions, enhancing model accuracy and robustness.

 Files Included:
+prepare_data.py: Python script for preparing and preprocessing the custom dataset. train_model.py: Python script for training machine learning models using scikit-learn. test_model.py: Python script for testing the trained models on new data. utils.py: Python module containing utility functions used across the project.